TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 4 - Super Metrics/4.4.3-examples/_index.md

 **Average of CPU Usage with all VMs in a custom group:**
 `avg( ${ adaptertype=VMWARE, objecttype=VirtualMachine, metric=cpu|usage_average, depth=3 } )`

+**Return CO2 Emission if the metric exists.
+If not, return 0.744 by default** `${this, metric=CustomProperty\|CO2 Emission, defval=0.744}` The above is handy if the metric may not exist and you want to specify a default value.

 ## 'Where' Clause